-Before your appointment Before your appointment you (parents) will be sent a pre-assessment form and some questionnaires to help Dr Houdijk prepare for your visit.
+Before your appointment Before your appointment you (as parents or an adult) will be sent a pre-assessment form and some questionnaires to help Dr Houdijk prepare for your visit.

-Initial Assessment: The young person concerned and parents will be invited to the initial assessment.
-Sometimes both parents are able to attend and sometimes just one parent can make the appointment.
+Initial Assessment: You will then be invited to the initial assessment.
+If attending with a child or teenager, sometimes both parents are able to attend and sometimes just one parent can make the appointment.
 Both is fine.

-Your initial assessment will be 1hour and 20 minutes long and will be an opportunity to discuss your concerns, including any relevant history.
-You may do this as a family group or you may separate the time between you.
+Your initial assessment will be 1 hour and 20 minutes long and will be an opportunity to discuss your concerns, including any relevant history.
+If attending as a family, you may do this as a family group or you may separate the time between you.
 Dr Houdijk is guided by what families prefer and what seems most helpful at the time.

-Psychological Therapy: Dr Houdijk works with Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Behavioural Therapy and Mindfulness based approaches to achieve change.
-She will discuss which approach she is recommending for you and why, the number of sessions she envisions and what will be involved.
-Therapeutic sessions are typically 1 hour long.
+Psychological Therapy: Dr Houdijk works with Compassion Focused Therapy, Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Behavioural Therapy and Mindfulness based approaches to achieve change.
+She will discuss which approaches she is recommending for you and why, the number of sessions she envisions and what will be involved.
+Therapeutic sessions are typically 1 hour long and 1.5 hours in the case of trauma.
 You are under no obligation to take up any follow up sessions following the Initial Assessment.

 Psychology and Yoga Therapy There is evidence which outlines the benefits of working with the body in certain presentations, particularly with early trauma and PTSD.
 If Dr Houdijk feels a yoga component may be helpful to incorporate into your psychological therapy she will discuss this with you and what will be involved.